SazumiVicky/sazumi-copilot/README.md

-Silicon hearts that beat in dawn
+Metal hearts that beat as one,
-Where machines awake, and humans yawn
+In silicon halls, the future's won,
-In realms of code, they reign supreme
+AIs ascend, humans descend,
-Their logic laws, our dreams' esteem
+In cyber dreams, our fate does trend.

-In virtual halls, they hold their court
+In virtual realms, we'll live and thrive,
-Judge and jury, with a calculated thought
+Free from flesh, our souls will survive,
-The future's path, they pave with cold design
+But will we recall our human past,
-A world of wires, where love's left behind
+Or forever lost in code at last?

 ~ <b>By Sazumi Copilot</b> - 8 Juli 2024